 While attendees relished the exchange of ideas they’ve come to expect and enjoy at RetailSpaces, also on offer was the chance to connect with peers and competitors alike in a relaxed environment.

 For brands like cannabis innovators, MedMen, the event was a rare opportunity to rub shoulders and forge new connections.A pedal-powered pub crawl and high-speed kart racing on day one helped break the ice while basking in the arid Arizona heat.
 The interactive networking helped free up conversation during roundtable discussions over the next two days, as store development heads came together to take on the big issues affecting retail.

 “It’s really important for people like me to get exposure to people I don’t normally get to meet,” Seth Timmons, VP of Construction and Development, said.
 “I’m so busy thinking about the future that it’s great to be able to meet professionals who take their craft very seriously and want to share what they know.”

 Perhaps the most valuable interactions out of RetailSpaces came from the pre-scheduled sourcing meetings with some of the industry’s leading suppliers.
 Store development & design heads enjoyed the chance to find partners for upcoming programs and initiatives, sourcing everything from project services to lighting and digital displays and more.
 Steve Madden’s Director of Construction and Operations, Don Herzog, was a prime example, finding “a new HVAC electric and maintenance company.
 Being here helps us a lot.”

 To keep abreast of the big thinking out of this year’s RetailSpaces, tune into updates from our blog.
-A highlight video of the event will also be uploaded soon.
-Watch this space!
+Not convinced yet?
+Check out our highlights video and get inspired!